plantunix/biodiversity-workflow/README.md

   * ### How to run:
     * Run seqmain.py
     * Input species name file
-    * Input gene marker to search for
+    * Input gene marker to search for (e.g rbcl, ITS1, ITS2)
     * Input file format (fasta for simple annotation, gbk for complex metadata)
     * Input output csv file (.csv)